Jason-Xiang5231/Jason-Xiang5231.github.io/_pages/about.md

 # 💼 Work Experiences

-- *2024.08 - Now*, Accociate Professor, Faculty of Artificial Intelligence in Education, Central China Normal University (CCNU), Wuhan, China.
+- *2024.08-Now*, Accociate Professor, Faculty of Artificial Intelligence in Education, Central China Normal University, Wuhan, China.
-- *2024.02 - 2024.07*, Postdoc Researcher, School of Software Engineering, Huazhong University of Science and Technology (HUST), Wuhan, China.
+- *2024.02-2024.07*, Postdoc Researcher, School of Software Engineering, Huazhong University of Science and Technology, Wuhan, China.
-- *2015.07 - 2020.08*, Student Counselor, School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China.
+- *2015.07-2020.08*, Student Counselor, School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.

 # 🎓 Educations

-- *2020.09 - 2023.12*, Ph.D. in Information and Communication Engineering, Huazhong University of Science and Technology (HUST), Wuhan, China.
+- *2020.09-2023.12*, Ph.D. in Information and Communication Engineering, Huazhong University of Science and Technology, Wuhan, China.
-- *2013.09 - 2015.06*, M.Mgt. in Administrative Management, Huazhong University of Science and Technology (HUST), Wuhan, China.
+- *2013.09-2015.06*, M.Mgt. in Administrative Management, Huazhong University of Science and Technology, Wuhan, China.
-- *2007.09 - 2011.06*, B.Eng. in Electronic Information Engineering, Huazhong University of Science and Technology (HUST), Wuhan, China.
+- *2007.09-2011.06*, B.Eng. in Electronic Information Engineering, Huazhong University of Science and Technology, Wuhan, China.

 # 📝 Publications